daronphang/programming-resources/architectures/software/clean/clean.md

 For REST APIs, it is difficult to implement a Controller and Presenter, as the Presenter depends on the Controller i.e. you can not completely separate Controller and Presenter because you need to send a response to the microservice using the same interface you've used to get the input from the microservice to the Controller.
 Moreover, there is no presenting in the API itself.

+### Repository

+The Use Case should have a dependency to the repository interface and hence, the **interface** should be defined in the **domain layer** (or application core layer).

+The implementation of the repository interface will reside in the **infrastructure layer**.

+Both the Use Case and the repository implementation should depend only on the repository interface to achieve dependency inversion.

 ## Crossing boundaries

 If the use case needs to call the presenter, the call must not be direct as it would violate the Dependency Rule.
 This contradiction can be resolved using **Dependency Inversion Principle**.
 For example, we have the use case call an **interface** (shown here as Use Case Output Port) in the inner circle, and have the presenter in the outer circle implement it.